turbot/pipes-docs/docs/accounts/tenant/connections.md

 Click **Save** to commit the changes.

-Note that setting permissions for a connection or folder does not attach its schema to the workspaces, it merely makes it visible to the workspaces so that [it may be attached](/pipes/docs/workspaces/connections#adding-schemas).
+Note that setting permissions for a connection or folder does not attach its schema to the workspaces; it merely makes it visible to the workspaces so that [it may be attached](/pipes/docs/workspaces/connections#adding-schemas).